aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/data-import-and-export/import-2dimension-string-array-into-worksheet/_index.md

     "DestinationWorksheet": "Sheet2",
     "FirstRow": 1,
     "FirstColumn": 1,
-    "importDataType": "TwoDimensionStringArray"
+    "ImportDataType": "TwoDimensionStringArray"
 }
 ```

 ## Cloud SDK Family

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Using an SDK is the fastest way to integrate this functionality.
+An SDK abstracts low‑level details so you can focus on your business logic.
+See the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

-The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples demonstrate how to call Aspose.Cells web services using various SDKs:

 {{< tabs tabTotal="3" tabID="4" tabName1="C#" tabName2="PHP" tabName3="Ruby" >}}